bibindevadas/ai-powered-querying-csv/README.md

 # 🚀 Getting Started
 Prerequisites

-1. Google Cloud account.
+1. A Google Cloud project with billing enabled
+2. A BigQuery dataset (used synthetic data airline_bookings data, created using faker library)
-2. Vertex AI, Cloud Run, and BigQuery enabled in your Google Cloud project.
+3. APIs for Vertex AI, BigQuery, BigQuery Data Transfer, and Cloud Run enabled
-3. Python (3.8 or above).
+4. Python (3.8 or above).
-4. Basic knowledge of SQL, Vertex AI, Streamlit, and Cloud Run.
+5. Familiarity with Python and SQL concepts

 # Deploy to Cloud Run